-Key risk Drivers Potential impact Response to risk term On business: Impact on our financial penalty/reward position as well as environmenta penalties Increase in operating costs to deal with heavy rainfall and associated flooding Increase in capital investment required. and long-tarm timetrame One-off events which impact ability to operate Short, medium and long term Increased severity and frequency of storms Increase in interruptions to supply Impact on leakage due to freeze-thaw process On business: Physical damage to assets and infrastructure impacting ability to operate in an area Increase in operating costs during and after the event Increase in capital investment following the event We manage these risks with business continuity and meticulous emergency response planning.
-We have well-rehearsed policies, plans and procedures to ensure we minimise any risk to customers and the environment.
+Key risk Drivers Potential impact Response to risk Short, medium and long winters On bus term • On business: Impact on our financial penalty/reward position as well as environmental penalties Increase in operating costs to deal with heavy rainfall and associated flooding Increase in capital investment required. refreshed every five years, the next is due for publication later in 2023.
+This approach therefore delivers over a short, medium and long-term timeframe.
+One-off events which impact ability to operate Short, medium and long term Increased severity and frequency of storms On customers: Increase in interruptions to supply Impact on leakage due to freeze-thaw process On business: Physical damage to assets and infrastructure impacting ability to operate in an area Increase in operating costs during and after the event Increase in capital investment following the event We manage these risks with business continuity and meticulous emergency response planning.
+We have well- rehearsed policies, plans and procedures to ensure we minimise any risk to customers and the environment.
 This allows us to react to incidents in the short term while we plan for the medium and longer-term timeframes.